aktsonthalia/starlight/README.md

 ## Acknowledgements

 1. Thanks to my colleague, [Alexander Rubinstein](https://github.com/alexanderRubinstein/) for the [STAI-tuned tool](https://github.com/AlexanderRubinstein/STAI-tuned) that made running the experiments so much easier.
+If you're interested, you can run more extensive experiments using this tool, too.
+Follow [this README](README_stuned.md)

 1. Thanks to the [ML Cloud at Universität Tübingen](https://portal.mlcloud.uni-tuebingen.de/) for providing and maintaining the compute resources that made the experiments possible.